 Small area for a compost pile

-A simple plan will help eliminate clutter.
+A simple plan for your intentional outdoor spaces will help eliminate clutter.
 Trying to do too much in a small yard will quickly overwhelm the space.